Gabboxl/ts3serverARM/README.md

 1) Use *debootstrap* to download the *base system* in a folder called "./chroot-debian" (folder's name is up to you - in this case we'll be downloading **Debian stable**, you can use others as well): `sudo debootstrap --arch amd64 stable ./chroot-debian http://ftp.us.debian.org/debian`

-2) Copy the qemu amd64 static emulator to the x86 environment's bin directory: `sudo cp /usr/bin/qemu-amd64-static ./chroot-debian/usr/bin/`
+2) Copy the qemu amd64 static emulator to the x86 environment's bin directory:
+   For QEMU >= v10.0.0: `sudo cp /usr/bin/qemu-amd64 ./chroot-debian/usr/bin/`
+   For QEMU < v10.0.0: `sudo cp /usr/bin/qemu-amd64-static ./chroot-debian/usr/bin/`
-3) Mount the following directories to the x86 environment's directories (**REMEMBER** that you need to do this on **EVERY** system restart):
+4) Mount the following directories to the x86 environment's directories (**REMEMBER** that you need to do this on **EVERY** system restart):
 ```
 sudo mount -t sysfs sys ./chroot-debian/sys/
 sudo mount -t proc proc ./chroot-debian/proc/